 This private home and art studio of Ricky Boscarino is like something out of a fairytale.
-It is only open a few times per year and the next time to visit is October 18-20, 2017 – although this is not technically the summer and it definitely worth the extra wait.
+It is only open a few times per year.
 With over 6 acres of in lush NJ woods, you will find all kinds of artwork scattered throughout the house and property.
 It’s truly something the whole family will love.

 Location: 22 Degroat Rd, Sandyston, NJ 07827

 Seaside Heights, NJ

 Whether you are looking to lay on the beach while you kids play in the water and sand or you want to stroll along a boardwalk, check out this awesome seaside town.
 There are tons of restaurants and ice cream shops to try, rides, and places to walk.

 100 Pineridge Ct, West Berlin

-Have a little one in your life that love digging, dirt, and construction cars?
+Have a little one in your life that loves digging, dirt, and construction cars?
 Then take them to the amazing Diggerland.
-You can drive and ride in actual machinery that are diesel powered, full-sized pieces of equipment.
+You can drive and ride in actual machinery that is diesel-powered, full-sized pieces of equipment.
 However, they are modified a bit to make them safe for the general public.
 When you are finished driving the construction machinery, you can take a ride on their military vehicles, play arcade games, climb a rock wall, or one of the biggest rope courses.

-This is the biggest fair in NJ of the whole summer.
+This is the biggest fair in NJ for the whole summer.
 There are endless games to play, foods to eat, and rides to ride!
 Your kids will be in heaven at this huge state park!

 1 Six Flags Blvd, Jackson